osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Increased price from $20,000 to $40,000
         - M2 Machinegun:
             - Increased size of the bullets by 50%, they're still small but more visible
-            - Reduced damage the bullets do during shield collisions by 33%
+            - Reduced damage the bullets do during shield collisions to 33%
+            - Reduced damage of the shells from 0.4 to 0.2 (total damage from 200 to 100)
         - Suicide Bomb:
             - Reduced the size of the crater (but not damage range) considerably
             - Added flaming debris